Delivering highly available solutions that organisations can rely on to improve productivity and performance.

 – Special Categories Data – where we obtain and process any special category information, we do so in complete compliance with the Article 9 requirements and have high-level encryptions and protections on all such data.
 Special category data is only processed where necessary and is only processed where we have first identified the appropriate Article 9(2) basis or the Data Protection Bill Schedule 1 condition.
 Where we rely on consent for processing, this is explicit and is verified by a signature, with the right to modify or remove consent being clearly signposted.

-We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the following details:
+We have appointed an Assurance & Compliance Manager who fulfils the data protection officer (DPO) function and is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the Assurance & Compliance Manager using the following details:

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.